-- 1. Configure the power supply for external programming mode.
+- Configure the power supply for external programming mode.
 This programming mode is enabled when EXT PGM is illuminated on the front panel, allowing the power supply to receive voltage and current set points from an analog voltage.
-Refer to Section 3.2.3, "Configuration Commands" for configuration from the front panel or Chapter 5, Computer Programming for configuration using software.
+Refer to Configuration Commands in Section 3.2, "Front Panel Commands" for configuration from the front panel or Chapter 5, Computer Programming for configuration using software.
 Programming mode settings are retained after power down. - 2.
 Configure the power supply for external control.
 This control mode is enabled when EXT CTL is illuminated on the front panel, allowing the power supply to receive start, stop, and clear commands from an external digital signal.
-Refer to Section 3.2.1, "Run Mode Commands" for configuration from the front panel or Chapter 5, Computer Programming for configuration using software.
+For configuration from the front panel, refer to Run Mode Commands in Section 3.2, "Front Panel Commands" or for configuration using software refer to Chapter 5, Computer Programming.
 Programming mode settings are retained after power down.